 How Many Employees Would Santa Need on Christmas Eve?

 Everyone knows that Santa relies on the magic of Christmas to deliver presents to every kid in the world in one night.
-But what if he didn’t?
+But…what if he didn’t?
 How big would Santa’s organization need to be to get everything delivered on Christmas Eve?
-Believe it or not, people from FedEx and UPS actually crunched the numbers, and according to them, he’d need 12 MILLION employees.
+Believe it or not, people from FedEx and UPS actually crunched the numbers, and according to them, Santa would need 12 MILLION employees.
 Here’s how it breaks down.

 There are roughly 760 million Christian children worldwide, and Santa has to visit them all in 24 hours which adds up to about 9,000 deliveries a second.
 That’s about 760 million pounds of cargo, enough for 300 747 airplanes.